isomerpages/mas-moneysense/_scams/How To Spot An Investment Scam.md

 misperceived as being licensed or authorised by MAS</p>
 </li>
 </ul>
-<p>Remember, dealing with an unregulated entity means giving up the safeguards
+<p>Remember, <a href="https://www.moneysense.gov.sg/dealing-with-unregulated-persons/" rel="noopener nofollow" target="_blank">dealing with an unregulated entity </a>means
-offered under the laws administered by MAS.</p>
+giving up the safeguards offered under the laws administered by MAS.</p>
 <h3>Check On The Company's Background</h3>
 <p>Do not be too quick to believe everything you are told.
 Verify information
 provided by the entity about themselves or the investment opportunity,